MicrosoftDocs/azure-stack-docs/azure-stack/hci/overview.md

 ## Compare Windows Server and Azure Stack HCI

 Many customers will wonder whether Windows Server or Azure Stack HCI is a better fit for their needs.
 The following table helps you determine which is right for your organization.
-Both Windows Server and Azure Stack HCI provide the same high quality user experience with a road map of new releases.
+Both Windows Server and Azure Stack HCI provide the same high-quality user experience with a road map of new releases.

 | Windows Server | Azure Stack HCI |
 | --------------- | --------------- |